wplacer/wplacer/README.md

    - The script will occasionally refresh one of the active bot windows on [wplace.live](https://wplace.live/).
 This is required to refresh the Turnstile token needed for painting.

 # FAQ and Common Errors 🤔
+### Browser:
+- **The best supported browser is Brave, which you can get here: <https://brave.com/download/>**
+- Chrome works, but is not reccomended. (zero fingerprint protection - high ban chance)
+- Firefox is not supported.

 ### How to get your JWT token:
 Go to [wplace.live](<https://wplace.live>), login, click anywhere on the map, then press `Ctrl` + `Shift` + `i`, go to `Application`, find the `j` column, then copy the value inside